Silent Lucidity

-"Silent Lucidity" is a power ballad by the American rock band Queensrÿche from the 1990 album Empire.
+"Silent Lucidity" is a power ballad by the band Queensrÿche from the 1990 album Empire.
 The song, which was composed by lead guitarist Chris DeGarmo, was the biggest hit for the band, peaking at #9 on the Billboard Hot 100 and at #1 on the Billboard Album Rock Tracks chart.
 "Silent Lucidity" was also nominated in 1992 for the Grammy Awards for Best Rock Song and Best Rock Vocal Performance by a Duo or Group.